 Managing your copyright

 Copyright is automatic once your creation is in a material form.
 There is no need to register it.
 As the author of a work or a maker of a film or sound recording, you will own the copyright in the first instance, as a general rule.
-For further detail on student vs staff vs University ownership of copyright in certain types of material, consult the QUT Intellectual Property policy.
+For further detail on student vs staff vs University ownership of copyright in certain types of material, consult the Intellectual Property Policy.

 Although there is no requirement to put a copyright statement on your work, it is good practice.
 It alerts the world to the fact that it is copyright material and advises who is the owner.
 You should give some thought to what you will allow people to do with your work.
 Do you want to reserve all rights to the owner, except for the user rights granted by the Copyright Act?
 In this case, you need do nothing, except put the copyright symbol © and Copyright Your_name 2014.